 3. Be fully present.

-Here are two quick ways to centre yourself and reconnect with the present moment again:
+Here are two quick ways to center yourself and reconnect with the present moment again:

 4. Be assertive.